 Addiction Helper works with clinics to carry out safe, medically supervised detox from a long list of substances including illicit drugs, prescription and over-the-counter medications, alcohol, and so-called ‘legal highs’ involving synthetic drugs or household solvents.

-The following is just a short list of some of the substances we can help you detox from:
+The following is just a short list of some of the substances you can detox from:

 - Alcohol – Common alcoholic drinks such as spirits, cider, lager, beer, and wine.
 Truth be told, most chronic alcoholics do not necessarily have a specific drink they focus on.
 The only requirement is that there is alcohol involved.

-- Illicit Drugs – When we talk about illicit drugs, we are referring to those that are illegal to possess or use.
+- Illicit Drugs – When talking about illicit drugs, we are referring to those that are illegal to possess or use.
 Examples include heroin, coca, crack, cannabis, crystal methamphetamine, amphetamines, hallucinogens, and MCAT.

 - Legal Highs – The category of legal highs is unfortunately growing, due to the creativity of some individuals in discovering new things to abuse.
 Examples frequently seen in the UK include butane gas, bath salts, glue, plant food, and household solvents.